Native Plants Home

 Step 1: Explore the Native Plants Catalog

-- Option 2: Use the Online Native Plants Overview, a fully mobile-friendly and accessible on your smartphone or desktop.
+- Option 2: Use the Online Native Plants Overview, which is fully mobile-friendly and accessible on your smartphone or desktop.

 Step 2: Plan Your Native Garden

-- Create a thoughtful plan by noting the plants you’d like to order and your preferred 2025 Pickup Location.
-To stay organized, take advantage of our Printable Planning Sheets, available for both the Garden Kit Planning Sheet and Individual Species Planning Sheet.
+- Plan ahead by selecting the plants you want to order and choosing your preferred 2026 Pickup Location.
+To stay organized, use our Printable Planning List—it’s designed to help you map out both Garden Kits and Individual Species for a thriving, well-structured landscape.

 Step 3: Place Your Native Plant Order

-- Starting April 1 at 1:30 PM, CLICK HERE for access the Plant Sale Order Form to complete your plant order and select one of the 2025 Pickup Locations, Important: The pickup location is mandatory and cannot be changed after submission.
+- Starting April 1 at noon, 12:00 PM, CLICK HERE to access the Plant Sale Order Form to complete your plant order and select one of the 2026 Pickup Locations, Important: It is mandatory to choose one of the 17 designated partner-operated locations.
+See above if you have issues or questions.
+If you run into any issues, use the Order Form Directions for a step-by-step walkthrough.

 Step 4: Pickup Your Plants